Benton County Arkansas assistance programs.

 Pea Ridge Ministerial Alliance – While funding is limited, provides up to $50.00 per quarter for rent assistance or utility bills.
 Address is 1650 Slack Street, Pea Ridge, Arkansas 72751, phone (479) 451-8322

 Benton County Society Saint Vincent administers low income assistance programs in the region.
 Another focus is on senior citizens, children, and the disabled.
 Resources ranging from financial help for paying rent, medications or energy bills is offered as well as free food and other basic needs.
 The churches and charities that are part of the organization can also provide referrals and information as well.
-Continue.
+More details on financial help from St. Vincent in Arkansas.

 Benton County charity clothing closets can help low income families.
 More moderate income households can also shop at a local thrift store for discounted, gently used items.
 The clients may be provided with household items, clothes, school supplies, and much more.
 More on clothing closets in Benton County.